 The Ronchese Laboratory is investigating the fundamental biology behind the development of allergies and inflammatory conditions.
 By better understanding the genetic and environmental triggers that are responsible for the development of allergies, they aim to find opportunities prevent these diseases from developing in the first place.

 The Lab's current focus is on dendritic cells, a rare type of immune cells whose function is to initiate various immune responses.
 Dendritic cells are found in most tissues in our bodies and especially in the skin, the intestinal tract, and the airway.
 The team has perfected techniques to label allergens with fluorescent markers, monitor their uptake by dendritic cells in vivo, and follow their transport to lymph nodes where they initiate immune responses.
 By using these fluorescence-labelled antigens in combination with flow cytometry and transcriptomics, the Ronchese Lab is able to characterise in detail how allergen uptake alters the properties of dendritic cells and endows them with the ability to initiate Th2 immune responses.
 Results from these studies show that allergens impact the immune system at several levels, acting on dendritic cells directly, and also indirectly via the induction of innate cytokines in the tissue environment.
-By carrying out functional experiments we can alter or block the signalling of these innate cytokines in dendritic cells, assess their contribution to dendritic cell development, their expression of key mediators, and their priming of Th2 immune responses and subsequent allergic inflammation.
+By carrying out functional experiments, the group can alter or block the signalling of these innate cytokines in dendritic cells, assess their contribution to dendritic cell development, their expression of key mediators, and their priming of Th2 immune responses and subsequent allergic inflammation.

 To increase the specificity of their models, the Ronchese Lab is also comparing allergen-treated dendritic cells to dendritic cells that have been exposed to other micro-organisms, such as bacteria and fungi, that prime Th responses of different phenotypes such as Th1 or Th17.
 They plan to compare the transcriptomes of dendritic cells exposed to these various stimuli to those of dendritic cells exposed to allergens.
-We expect that these studies will enable us to define the dendritic cell “Th2 signature” with a high level of precision.
+They expect that these studies will enable them to define the dendritic cell “Th2 signature” with a high level of precision.

 Senior Research Officers: Marie Sophie-Fabre, Evelyn Hyde, Shiau-Choot Tang